EvolutionGym/evogym/README.md

 ## Headless Mode

-EvoGym runs in headless mode by default, without initializing libraries used for rendering.
+EvoGym runs in headless mode by default, and avoids initializing rendering libraries until necessary.
-These libraries are initialized on user requests.
 If using a server without rendering capabilities, ensure that:

 ```python
 # Envs are created with render_mode=None (None by default)